jacob-hudson/ProjectSASI/README.md

 - Automatic screenshtos of visualizations

 ## Requirements
-- `Slack Webhook Toke` - For all standard alert features
+- `Slack Webhook Token` - For all standard alert features
 - `Slack API Token` - For screenshots

 ## Build